 Common Early Childhood Dental Diseases

 Toddlers and Children are highly susceptible to dental disease.
 It is important to address these issues to maintain optimal health as the mouth is the gateway to the rest of the body.
-An unhealthy mouth can lead to other healthy issues in the body.
-It is important to take top notch care of the mouth and baby teeth.
+An unhealthy mouth can lead to other health issues in the body.
+It is important to take top-notch care of the mouth and baby teeth.
 Baby teeth serve an important function of maintaining space until the permanent teeth are ready to erupt.

 Here are common childhood dental diseases seen in early childhood